-$$H(\mathbf{S}i) = H_x(\mathbf{S}i) + H_y(\mathbf{S}i) = \sum{s \in S_i} (dx_s - \overline{dx}i)^2 + \sum{s \in S_i} (dy_s - \overline{dy}i)^2$$ with \overline{dx}i and \overline{dy}i being the means of dx and dy flow in the subset \mathbf{S}i .
+$$H(\mathbf{S}i) = H_x(\mathbf{S}i) + H_y(\mathbf{S}i) = \sum{s \in S_i} (dx_s - \overline{dx}i)^2 + \sum{s \in S_i} (dy_s - \overline{dy}i)^2,$$

-At test time, a pixel is passed down the tree and the mean 2D flow vector (across the training examples falling within the corresponding leaf) is picked.
+At test time, a pixel is passed down the tree, and the mean 2D flow vector (across the training examples, which fell to the corresponding leaf) is picked.
 The flows coming from different trees in a forest are averaged to get the final result.
-As the range of the flow is limited, only two bytes are sufficient to store a flow vector in each leaf, which is much less as compared to a weakly-supervised forest.
-Hence the reduction in memory is $(w^2 - 2)$ bytes for each leaf, where w is the width of the patch in the weakly-supervised warping flow forest system (Figure 3.2).
-Moreover, as the supervised task is easier to learn, the depth and the number of leaves can be decreased, resulting in typical memory demand for trained forests of only three megabytes.
+As the range of flow is limited, only two bytes are sufficient to store a flow vector in each leaf, which is much smaller compared to weakly supervised forest.
+The reduction in memory is thus $(w^2 - 2)$ bytes for each leaf, where w is the size of the width of the patch in the weakly-supervised warping flow forest system (Figure 3.2).
+Moreover, as the supervised task is easier to learn, the depth and the number of leaves can be made lower, resulting in typical memory demand for trained forests of only three megabytes.

-Prediction of the lightness correction module (Section 4.4) can be incorporated using the second forest, which is applied to the output images after applying the warping predicted by the first NN-supervised forest.
-The train set for the second forest is the output of the lightness correction module of the neural network and images $\{\hat{I}^j\}$ which are obtained from the original set $\{I^j\}$ by applying the first forest and warping procedure (2.2).
-The splitting criterion is the same as (5.2), except that the output in this case is a one-dimensional vector.
+The prediction of the lightness correction module Section 4.4 can be incorporated using the second forest, which is applied to the output images after applying the warping predicted by the first NN-supervised forest.
+The train set for the second forest is the output of the lightness correction module of the neural network and images $\{\hat{I}^j\}$, which are obtained from original set $\{I^j\}$ by applying the first forest and warping procedure (2.2).
+The splitting criterion is the same as (5.2), except that output in this case is a one-dimensional vector.

-So, the computational speed of weakly-supervised tree and nn-supervised tree of the same depth would be roughly the same.
-However, while a weakly-supervised forest learns to predict the flow having only the output image as supervision, the NN-supervised forest uses the target flow directly as an output of the neural network warping layers.
-If the student forest could approach the teacher neural network models accuracy, then it would gain advantages from both approaches: real-time computational speed from the random forest approach and high quality of the results from the teacher network, both in terms of quantitative l_2 measure and perceptual quality.
-Section 5.3 presents a comparison showing that the regression forests ability to learn from the teacher is high enough to approach its quality and to outperform the weakly-supervised forest.
+So, the computational speed of weakly supervised in nn-supervised tree of the same depth would be roughly the same.
+However, while weakly supervised forest learns to predict the flow, having only the output image as a supervision, the nn-supervised uses target flow directly as an output of neural network warping layers.
+If the student forest would be able to approach the precision of the teacher neural network model, then it will take benefits of both approaches: real-time computational speed from a random forest approach and high quality of the results of a teacher network, both in terms of quantitative l_2 measure and a perceptual quality.
+In Section 5.3 I provide the comparison showing that the ability of the regression forest to learn from a teacher is high enough to approach its quality and to outperform a quality of a weakly supervised forest.

-In this section the neural network-supervised forests are compared with the weaklysupervised forest from Chapter 3 and the deep warping approach from Chapter 4 in terms of performance.
+In this section I compare the performance of neural network-supervised forests with weakly-supervised forest form Chapter 3 and deep warping approach from Chapter 4.